littlezaide/haggadah/02_beforethemeal.md

 Aphikoman.

-At the conclusion of the meal, the children are given an opportunity to find the Aphikomon.
+At the conclusion of the meal, the children are given an opportunity to find the Afikoman.
 The reader redeems it and distributes pieces of it to all present.

-After partaking of the Aphikoman, it is customary to eat nothing else.
+After partaking of the Afikoman, it is customary to eat nothing else.